TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 ### Notes
 - Comment edits do not alter the identifier.
-- Deletion permanently removes addressability.
-Routing is terminated upon deletion.
-- Repository rename or ownership transfer preserves comment identity under the updated namespace.
+- Deletion or repository transfer is a platform-defined behavior but is **assumed not to occur** within the experimental scope.

 ---